bifold-pathomics/PathoROB/README.md

 - **Camelyon** (Source: [CAMELYON16](https://camelyon16.grand-challenge.org/) and [CAMELYON17](https://camelyon17.grand-challenge.org/Home/), License: CC0 1.0)
 ```
 @article{bejnordi2017camelyon16,
-    title = {Diagnostic Assessment of Deep Learning Algorithms for Detection of Lymph Node Metastases in Women With Breast Cancer},
+    title={Diagnostic Assessment of Deep Learning Algorithms for Detection of Lymph Node Metastases in Women With Breast Cancer},
-    author = {Ehteshami Bejnordi, Babak and Veta, Mitko and Johannes van Diest, Paul and van Ginneken, Bram and Karssemeijer, Nico and Litjens, Geert and van der Laak, Jeroen A. W. M. and and the CAMELYON16 Consortium},
+    author={Ehteshami Bejnordi, Babak and Veta, Mitko and Johannes van Diest, Paul and van Ginneken, Bram and Karssemeijer, Nico and Litjens, Geert and van der Laak, Jeroen A. W. M. and and the CAMELYON16 Consortium},
-    journal = {JAMA},
+    journal={JAMA},
-    year = {2017},
+    year={2017},
-    volume = {318},
+    volume={318},
-    number = {22},
+    number={22},
-    pages = {2199-2210},
+    pages={2199-2210},
-    doi = {10.1001/jama.2017.14585}
+    doi={10.1001/jama.2017.14585}
 }
 ```
 ```